codacy/pulse-user-docs/docs/index.md

     !!! important
         **Please let us know if you are planning on reporting events to Pulse using the webhook** so we can give you more detailed instructions on how to use it.

--   When reporting events to Pulse you can associate each event with a "system".
-Depending on your use case, the system can be a repository, an application or service, a product, or any other entity or group of entities in your organization.
+-   When reporting events to Pulse you can use the optional field `system` to associate each event with the corresponding CVS repository.

+    Pulse does not use this information yet, but as we develop new features you will be able to view metrics for different scopes such as repository, application or service, product, or any other entity or group of entities in your organization.

     !!! important
-        Pulse does not use this information yet, but as we develop new features you will be able to use this information to view metrics for different scopes.
-This means that the way you group events in systems **determines the most granular scope** that you will be able to apply to your metrics on Pulse.
+        The information reported in the `system` will be the smallest unit that you can use to aggregate data.
+This means that **if you're using a mono repository pattern**, you should specify the service corresponding to each event in the `system` field instead of the repository.

+        The identifiers of the events that you report for each value of `system` must be unique.

 The next sections include detailed instructions on how to set up the integration with Pulse.